How to write a marketing plan and grow your business with better marketing.

 What are the opportunities that you can take advantage of?
 Is the market that you operate expanding or fragmenting?
 Does your product or service fill a niche that has not yet been fully exploited?
 Are there any events that you could attend?
 Do you get amazing customer feedback?
 How can you better communicate your strengths or USP’s.

+Opportunities for business are everywhere, study your competitors, look at parallel sectors, seek inspiration.
 Threats is important too.
 The best laid plans can be rumbled by an aggressive competitor or a shift in consumer behaviour or technology.
 The old adage ‘plan for the worst but hope for the best’ holds true here.
 Talk to others that know your business, be sure to understand all the threats that could potentially impact you and then prepare to defeat those threats should the worst happen.

 SWOT analysis will help you to better position your product or service, help structure your plans and provide clarity as to better take on your competition.
+You need to assess your product’s selling points and decide how they are superior to your competitors.
+Identifying strengths and mitigating weakness.

 Additionally, you need to understand who is going to buy your product or service, what are the triggers that are most important to them.
 Low price or high quality, is speed important?
 Or is great customer service the major factor.
 Keep it simple because when begin to start building out assets such as content on your website or advertisements this message will need to be easily communicated.